glenzlaoshi/AP-Physics-Simulations/ap-physics-1/unit-1-kinematics/1-2-projectile-motion.md

 Use the editor below to complete the `skeleton.py` file.
 You can edit the code and run it directly in your browser to test your work.

 <iframe src="https://trinket.io/embed/glowscript/acacd2fd38d4" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

+---

+## 6. Check Your Understanding

+Test your knowledge with these multiple-choice questions.

+### Conceptual Questions

+1. A cannonball is fired from a cannon at an angle of 45 degrees above the horizontal.
+If we ignore air resistance, what is the acceleration of the cannonball during its flight?
+    a) Zero.
+    b) A constant horizontal acceleration.
+    c) A constant vertical acceleration, pointing downwards.
+    d) An acceleration that changes depending on the ball's velocity.

+2. A hunter shoots an arrow horizontally from a height of 1.5 m.
+At the exact same moment, an identical arrow is dropped from the same height.
+Which arrow hits the ground first?
+(Ignore air resistance.)
+    a) The arrow shot horizontally.
+    b) The arrow that was dropped.
+    c) They both hit the ground at the same time.
+    d) It depends on how fast the arrow was shot.

+3. For a projectile launched at an angle, which of the following quantities is zero at the highest point of its trajectory?
+    a) Horizontal velocity.
+    b) Vertical velocity.
+    c) Horizontal acceleration.
+    d) Both b and c.

+4. At what angle should a projectile be launched to achieve the maximum horizontal range?
+(Assume no air resistance and a flat launch/landing surface.)
+    a) 30 degrees.
+    b) 45 degrees.
+    c) 60 degrees.
+    d) 90 degrees.

+5. Which of the following statements about the horizontal and vertical components of projectile motion is true?
+    a) The horizontal velocity changes due to gravity.
+    b) The vertical acceleration is always zero.
+    c) The horizontal motion and vertical motion are independent of each other.
+    d) The horizontal and vertical displacements are always equal.

+### Problem-Solving Questions

+1. A ball is thrown with an initial velocity of 20 m/s at an angle of 30 degrees above the horizontal.
+What are the initial horizontal (vx) and vertical (vy) components of its velocity?
+    a) vx = 10 m/s, vy = 17.3 m/s
+    b) vx = 17.3 m/s, vy = 10 m/s
+    c) vx = 20 m/s, vy = 20 m/s
+    d) vx = 0 m/s, vy = 20 m/s

+2. A stone is thrown horizontally with a speed of 10 m/s from the top of a 49 m high cliff.
+How far from the base of the cliff does the stone land?
+(Use g = 9.8 m/s²)
+    a) 10 m
+    b) 31.3 m
+    c) 49 m
+    d) 100 m

+3. A projectile is fired with an initial vertical velocity of 30 m/s.
+How long does it take to reach the highest point of its trajectory?
+(Use g = 9.8 m/s²)
+    a) 1.5 s
+    b) 3.1 s
+    c) 9.8 s
+    d) 30 s

+4. A football is kicked from the ground at an angle of 60 degrees with an initial speed of 20 m/s.
+What is the total time the football is in the air?
+(Use g = 9.8 m/s²)
+    a) 1.8 s
+    b) 2.0 s
+    c) 3.5 s
+    d) 4.1 s

+5. A projectile has an initial horizontal velocity of 15 m/s and an initial vertical velocity of 20 m/s.
+What is its speed after 2 seconds?
+(Use g = 9.8 m/s²)
+    a) 15.0 m/s
+    b) 15.2 m/s
+    c) 20.4 m/s
+    d) 35.0 m/s

+### Computational Questions

+1. In the VPython simulation, the projectile's acceleration is set as `projectile.acceleration = vector(0, -9.8, 0)`.
+Why is the x-component of this vector zero?
+    a) Because the projectile is not moving horizontally.
+    b) To make the simulation run faster.
+    c) Because gravity only acts in the vertical direction (ignoring air resistance).
+    d) It is a mistake; the x-component should be 9.8.

+2. The simulation loop continues `while projectile.pos.y >= 0`.
+What does this condition represent in the context of the physics simulation?
+    a) It runs as long as the projectile's speed is positive.
+    b) It runs as long as the projectile is on or above the ground.
+    c) It runs until the projectile reaches its maximum height.
+    d) It runs for a fixed number of seconds.

+3. If you wanted to simulate projectile motion on the Moon, where the acceleration due to gravity is about 1/6th of Earth's, how would you modify the code?
+    a) Change `projectile.velocity` to be 1/6th of its initial value.
+    b) Change `dt` to `dt / 6`.
+    c) Change `projectile.acceleration` to `vector(0, -9.8 / 6, 0)`.
+    d) Change the `while` loop condition to `while projectile.pos.y >= -6`.

+4. The code `projectile.velocity = projectile.velocity + projectile.acceleration * dt` is used to update the velocity.
+Why is this an approximation of the true motion?
+    a) Because it incorrectly assumes acceleration is constant.
+    b) Because it calculates the new velocity based on the acceleration over a discrete time step `dt`, not continuously.
+    c) Because VPython vectors are not precise enough for physics.
+    d) Because it doesn't account for the projectile's mass.

+5. To calculate the initial velocity components, the code uses `sin(theta)` and `cos(theta)`.
+What would happen if you forgot to convert the launch angle `theta` from degrees to radians before using these functions?
+    a) The simulation would run correctly, as Python's math functions handle both.
+    b) The initial velocity components would be calculated incorrectly, leading to a wrong trajectory.
+    c) The program would produce a syntax error.
+    d) The horizontal motion would be correct, but the vertical motion would be wrong.

+---
+### Answer Key
+**Conceptual:** 1. (c), 2. (c), 3. (d), 4. (b), 5. (c)
+**Problem-Solving:** 1. (b), 2. (b), 3. (b), 4. (c), 5. (b)
+**Computational:** 1. (c), 2. (b), 3. (c), 4. (b), 5. (b)